jon1van/commons/README.md

 ## Utils

-The `utils` package contains two important sub packages and a handful of miscellaneous utility classes that didn't have a better home.
+This package contains two important sub packages and a handful of miscellaneous utility classes that didn't have a better home.

 The two important subpackages are `uncheck` and `math`.

-### Exception Handling and Streams
+### Uncheck: Exception Handling and Streams

 The `uncheck` package contains classes that drastically reduce the need for useless `try/catch` bloat everywhere CheckedExceptions are thrown and